abet22/DockerIptables/README.md

 - [Example Configurations](examples/example-rules.conf): Template for custom rules.

 ## Notes
-- Ensure your network interface matches the one specified in the scripts (default: `ens32`).
-Check with `ip a`.
+- Ensure your network interface matches the one specified in the scripts.
 - Run scripts with `sudo` to avoid permission errors.
-- The repository uses LF line endings (enforced by `.gitattributes`) for Linux/Docker compatibility.
-- Save iptables rules before resetting: `sudo iptables-save > backup-rules-$(date +%F).conf`.

 ## License
-Licensed under the MIT License.
+Licensed under the Apache 2.0 License.
 See [LICENSE](LICENSE) for details.